Page 36 - Dawson City Guide

 City’s first mayor.

-X ROBERT SERVICE CABIN
+W ROBERT SERVICE CABIN

 Home of the renowned poet Robert

 W. Service.
-Open daily June to mid
+Open June to mid Sept.

-(See Goldfields Map)
+DREDGE #4 (See Goldfields Map)

-largest wooden hulled, bucket line
+The largest wooden hulled, bucket line dredge in North America.
+Located at

-at km 12.3 (mi 7.8) Bonanza Rd.
+km 12.3 (mi 7.8) Bonanza Rd.
+Exhibits & information.
+Open June - mid Sept.

 Metric Conversion